mskhc/dev1/content/en/docs/concepts/scheduling-eviction/dynamic-resource-allocation.md

 `DRAControlPlaneController` feature gate has to be enabled in addition to `DynamicResourceAllocation`.

+When a resource driver reports the status of the devices, then the `DRAResourceClaimDeviceStatus` feature gate has to be enabled in addition to `DynamicResourceAllocation`.

 A quick check whether a Kubernetes cluster supports the feature is to list DeviceClass objects with: